 How About Cloning?

-In the example above you see a coloured and black & white version selected.
+In the example above you see a colored and black & white version selected.
 Note that they are two variants from a total of four of a single image file.

 With only one variant selected, you automatically have your Primary Variant selected.
 You can see a fat bright border around the variant in the Browser.
 The Primary Variant is always in the action.
 Whatever you do, the Primary takes the heat.
 Whether you adjust, rate or export (to name a few), the Primary Variant is affected.